cybrxkhan/RICE-for-CK3/README.md

 Special thanks in particular to:

-- B7E7 for the Amazigh religion/faith and Guanche culture code from BlackEmperor's Africa Plus
+- B7E7 for collaboration and various cultures/faiths from BlackEmperor's Africa Plus
 - Bonseny for the amazing VIET and RICE logos and the beautiful 3D art assets
+- Celticus for a lot of useful help and suggestions
+- Fische for the Dragon Blood art icon and Vertimnus for donating it to me (originally made for Sinews of War)
 - George Hammond for some music ([see here](https://fanlink.to/georgehammondmusic) for more of his work)
-- Shatzi for more Breton content

-Thanks also to:

-- Fische for the Dragon Blood art icon and Vertimnus for donating it to me (originally made for Sinews of War)
 - Henry for the Better Bedouin Culture mod
 - Lahom for most of the Native American names
 - Nezaros for reformed religion template
 - Nix for Evenki names
 - PinkPanzer for some decision art
+- Shatzi for more Breton content
 - The Not So Lonely Arrikirri and Tundragrass for suggestions and sources on the Zunbils
+- YTnuBF for Native American ethnicities from the [Amerindian Steppe Tribe](url=https://steamcommunity.com/workshop/filedetails/?id=2417123207) mod